camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/post-deployment.html.md

     <td>enable-duplicate-filtering</td>
     <td>text/plain</td>
     <td>
-      A flag indicating whether the process engine should perform duplicate checking for the deployment.
-This allows you to check whether a deployment with the same name and the same resouces already exists and if true, not create a new deployment but instead return the existing deployment.
+      A flag indicating whether the process engine should perform duplicate checking for the deployment or not.
+This allows you to check if a deployment with the same name and the same resouces already exists and if true, not create a new deployment but instead return the existing deployment.
 The default value is <code>false</code>.
     </td>
   </tr>
   <tr>